Mycterothrips egonoki Masumoto & Okajima, 2006

 本種は雌雄異形で、オスの触角第6節は長く発達し、メスのそれとは大きく異なる。山地のカバノキ科に見られるM. consociatusによく似る。本種はこれまで北海道、本州、南西諸島から記録がある。本州では平地の主にエゴノキの葉に見られるが、その他ヤブニッケイやタブからも得られている。オスは非常に少なく、動きが素早い。一方、M. consociatusは7~8月に多数のオスが見られる。

-This species indicates sexial dimorphisum: male antennal segment VI is elongate and much longer than that of female.
-It is very similar to M. consociatus, which occurs on the leaves of Betulaceae at mountainous areas.
-M. egonoki has been recorded from Hokkaido, Honshu and Nansei Islands so far.
-It is mainly collected from not only the leaves of Styrax japonica but also Cinnamomum japonicum and Machilus thunbergii at lowland of Honshu.
-Male is fewer than female and runs very fast, whereas male of M. consociatus occurs many individuals around July to August.
+This species shows the sexual dimorphism: male antennal segment VI is elongate and much longer than that of female.
+It is very similar to M. consociatus, which occurs on the leaves of Betulaceae at the mountainous areas.
+M. egonoki has been recorded from Hokkaido, Honshu and the Ryukyu Islands.
+It is usually collected from the leaves of Styrax japonica at the lowland of Honshu, but infrequently from Cinnamomum japonicum and Machilus thunbergii.
+Male is fewer than female and runs very fast, whereas male of M. consociatus occurs commonly in July to August.

 Female